52147/To-Do-List-React/README.md

  ```

  ### Update the list after click the add button
+ ## App component
- In App component, add addItem function can return the update array.
+ - add addItem function can return the update array.
  ```javascript
    // addItem functin:
   // call setItem function in addItem function to update user input to array